gvwilson/thirdbit/fiction/voyage/index.md

 among the æmott.
-More than a few "dandies and die-hards" lost their wits, their teeth, or their ability to sing in tune as they tried to master spells that they hoped would allow them to see what was happening at Bell Prison, half a continent away<sup>Lemmuelen (op cit) lists over two hundred æmott who made debilitating or disastrous bargains with the Infinite toward this goal.
+More than a few "dandies and die-hards" lost their wits, their teeth, or their ability to sing in tune as they tried to master spells that they hoped would allow them to see what was happening at Bell Prison, half a continent away<span class="sidenote">Lemmuelen (op cit) lists over two hundred æmott who made debilitating or disastrous bargains with the Infinite toward this goal.
 It wasn't until the Society for Inoffensive Conversation's *[Guide to the Persistent](#guide-persistent)* began circulating in 1110-11 that Ruudians